 Individuals whose stake center is located less than 2.5 hours away from the conference will be required to provide their own ground transportation to the conference location.
 If a large number of youth from a stake will attend the same conference, stake leaders may arrange for commercial transportation, following the guidelines in the General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020), 20.6.24, ChurchofJesusChrist.org.

-FSY will provide transportation for those who live more than 2.5 hours from a conference.
-FSY staff will work with the stake’s FSY representative to arrange travel, as applicable.
+FSY will generally provide transportation for those whose stake center is more than 2.5 hours from their assigned FSY conference location.
+FSY staff will work with the stake Young Women president to arrange travel, as applicable.

 Stake and ward leaders should encourage and help youth register for FSY.
 Youth will register individually online with their own account.
-Individuals who need assistance can call the registration hotline at 1-801-240-3009, extension 3.
+Individuals who need assistance can call the registration hotline at 801-240-3009 (United States) or 888-898-8144 (Canada), extension 3.
 See the FSY leaders page for more detailed specific stake and ward leader responsibilities.

 To make the approval and registration process easier, instruct youth to go to account.ChurchofJesusChrist.org/membership to make sure their membership record number is linked to their Church Account.
 If they don’t know their membership record number, they may look on their temple recommend or ask a member of their bishopric to assist them.